Orosi Valley - Cartago : Costa Rica’s First Capital

 The Fish Doesn’t Get Any Fresher!

-Once you have explored the National Park and its many trails, you can head back to the road that passes around the outside of the vast Cachi Lake.
+In Orosi Valley, once you have explored the National Park and its many trails, you can head back to the road that passes around the outside of the vast Cachi Lake.
 Covered in lily pads, the water is not used for sailing or swimming, but the birds and animals it attracts make it very scenic indeed.
 Along the road are numerous local eateries, including the fabulous Montaña de la Trucha, where you catch your own trout before eating it served fresh with patacones!
 After lunch you can make your way to the impressive Cachi Dam, where the wobbly bridge may have your nerves on edge as you look down in to this deep canyon.
-Then stop at one of the many handcrafted souvenir stalls on your way to your final visit; the Ujarras Church ruins National Monument.
-Located in one of the most attractive parts of this whole area, where Spanish colonialists built the Ujarras Church in the 17th Century, the tranquil gardens and crumbling walls, make for a romantic and tranquil spot.
+Then stop at one of the many handcrafted souvenir stalls on your way to your final visit to the Orosi Valley; the Ujarras Church ruins National Monument.
+Located in one of the most attractive parts of the Orosi Valley, where Spanish colonialists built the Ujarras Church in the 17th Century, the tranquil gardens and crumbling walls, make for a romantic and tranquil spot.
 It is the perfect end to a day full of variety, adventure and natural wonders; typical of any Costa Rica Vacation.